 Health Indicator Report of Pertussis Cases

 NotesThe U.S. rates are derived from the Centers for Disease Control and Prevention Morbidity and Mortality Weekly Reports.
-All 2015 U.S. rates are provisional and may change.
-Utah rates are derived from Utah annual surveillance reports.
+All 2017 U.S. rates are provisional and may change.
+Utah rates are derived from Utah communicable disease surveillance data.

 - Utah Department of Health, Bureau of Epidemiology

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2017

 - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC)

 DefinitionFor surveillance purposes, pertussis is a cough illness lasting at least two weeks with one of the following: paroxysms of coughing, inspiratory "whoop," or post-tussive vomiting, with or without laboratory evidence of infection.

 NumeratorNumber of pertussis cases reported in Utah (including cases identified in outbreak settings).

 DenominatorTotal Utah population per year.

 Healthy People Objective IID-1:Reduce, eliminate, or maintain elimination of cases of vaccine-preventable diseases

 U.S. Target: Not applicable, see subobjectives in this category